How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 Complexity: Medium | Timeline: 3-6 weeks

-Your database stays exactly where it is.
-You just anchor cryptographic proofs on-chain so anyone can verify that data hasn't been tampered with.
+Your database stays where it is.
+You anchor the proof on-chain so anyone can check the data was not changed.

-When it makes sense: Supply chain tracking, certificate verification, audit trails, regulatory compliance where tamper-proof records have actual legal or business value.
+When it makes sense: Supply chain tracking, certificate checks, audit trails, compliance where tamper-proof records have real legal or business value.

-When it doesn't: You want "blockchain" in your pitch deck.
-If nobody is going to verify these records, you're spending money to write hashes that no one reads.
+When it doesn't: You just want "blockchain" in the pitch deck.
+If nobody checks the records, you are paying to write hashes no one reads.

 Implementation basics: